linux-nvme/nvme-cli/doc/rst/fabrics.rst

 .. c:function:: char * nvmf_hostid_from_file ()

-   Reads the host identifier from the config default location in /usr/local/etc/nvme/.
+   Reads the host identifier from the config default location

 **Parameters**

+**Description**

+Retrieve the host idenditifer from the config file located in $SYSCONFDIR/nvme/.
+$SYSCONFDIR is usually /etc.

 **Return**